Carolingian pound

 The Carolingian pound (pondus Caroli, Karlspfund), also called Charlemagne's pound or the Charlemagne pound, was a unit of weight that emerged during the reign of Charlemagne.
 It served both as a trading weight and a coinage weight.
-It had a mass of about 408 g and was introduced in as part of Charlemagne's monetary reform around AD 793/94.
+It had a mass of about 408 g and was introduced as part of Charlemagne's monetary reform around AD 793/94.
 This stipulated that 240 denarii (= pfennigs) were to be minted from one pound weight of silver.

 The units of weight that emerged over time as a result of the Carolingian monetary system and its associated pound or Karlspfund, were of great importance for large parts of Europe.
 The basic features of this monetary system, which was based on the Carolingian pound, continued to exist in England until 1971.
 Initially, the Carolingian pound was valid across the whole of the Carolingian Empire and, to a lesser extent, in the Holy Roman Empire under the Ottonian dynasty that followed.
 Under the Salians, who ruled from 1024, the Cologne Mark was introduced.
 This amounted to 576 thousandths of the Carolingian pound and became the dominant coinage weight.
 Similar modifications were made to trading weights at the same time.